Welcome

 AMES CLIMBER (Maney 1932) hulking blanda X multiflora, thornless, rose pink pre-Buck

-ANASTASIA (Adam 2014) many-petaled ivory-buff hybrid tea; long, healthy stems
+ANASTASIA (Adam 2014) many-petaled ivory-pale sepia hybrid tea; long, healthy stems

-ANN HENDERSON (Fryer 2004) free-blooming, vigorous, russet floribunda; often in sprays
+ANN HENDERSON (Fryer 2004) free-blooming, vigorous, russet floribunda

 ANNA SCHARSACH (Geschwind 1890) glowing shell pink HP; vigorous and healthy